Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

 Let $M$ be a closed connected Riemannian $(n+1)$-manifold, assumed to be isometrically embedded in $\mathbb{R}^P$.
 We work with the space $\mathbf{I}_k(M)$ of $k$-dimensional integral currents with support contained in $M$, the subspace $\mathcal{Z}_k(M) \subset \mathbf{I}_k(M)$ whose elements have no boundary, and with the space $\mathcal{V}_k(M)$ of the closure, in the weak topology, of the set of $k$-dimensional rectifiable varifolds in $\mathbb{R}^P$ with support in $M$.

 An integral current $T\in \mathbf{I}_k(M)$ determines an integral varifold $|T|$ and a Radon measure $||T||$ (\cite[Chapter 2, 2.1, (18) (e)]{P}).
 If $V \in \mathcal{V}_k(M)$, denote by $||V||$ the associated Radon measure on $M$.
 Given an $(n+1)$-dimensional rectifiable set $U\subset M$, if the associated rectifiable current (oriented as $M$) is an integral current in $\mathbf{I}_{n+1}(M)$, it will be written as $[|U|]$.
 To a rectifiable subset $R$ of $M$ corresponds an integral varifold called $|R|$.
 The support of a current or a measure is denoted by $\spt$.
 The notation $\mathbf{M}$ stands for the mass of an element in $\mathbf{I}_k(M, \mathbb{Z})$.
 On $\mathbf{I}_k(M)$ there is also the flat norm $\mathcal{F}$ which induces the so-called flat topology.
 The space $\mathcal{V}_k(M)$ is endowed with the topology of the weak convergence of varifolds.
+The mass of a varifold is denoted by $\mathbf{M}$.
 The $\mathbf{F}$-metric was defined in \cite{P} and induces the varifold weak topology on any subset of $\mathcal{V}_k(M)$ with mass bounded by a constant.

 We denote $[0,1]$ by $I$.
 For each $j\in \mathbb{N}$, $I(1,j)$ stands for the cell complex on $I$ whose $1$-cells and $0$-cells are, respectively,

 $I(1,j)_p$ denotes the set of all $p$-cells in $I(1,j)$.